-- Mail received other than authorized postcards will be returned to sender.
+- Mail received other than authorized items will be returned to the sender.

-- Postcards must have the sender's full name and complete return address.
+- Mail must have the sender's full name and complete return address.

-- Postcards for inmates need to be sent to the following address:
+- Mail for inmates need to be sent to the following address:

 Cache County Jail